cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

     ...
 ```

-## Conclusion
+## Up next

 If you run `minid query --help`, you can see that there is no `checkers` in the list of commands.
-So although you can create games, you cannot retrieve them yet.
-This is the object of the next section.
+So although you can create games, you cannot retrieve them yet without dumping the whole storage.

+Fixing this is the object of the next section.